Alpha4615/phpMyCache/README.md

 Looking to contribute?
 These are some of the things that would be great to be added to phpMyCache.
 Feel free to submit your work via a pull request!
 * Support for prepared queries.
-* Support for custom callbacks in configuration to handle successful & failed queries, so developers can control how output is constructed.